 Prefer a sledgehammer to a scalpel?
 The Mercedes CLK63 AMG Black is a few dollars more, while early examples of Nissan’s formidable GT-R dip below £40,000.
 Don’t forget the 420hp ‘B7’ Audi RS4, too – yours from £20,000.

-Find an autobahn and the uber-M3 will hit 62mph in 4.7 seconds (0.4 seconds quicker than standard) and a top speed of 161mph.
+Find a German autobahn and the uber-M3 will hit 62mph in 4.7 seconds (0.4 seconds quicker than standard), with a top speed of 161mph.

 Based on a 3 Series, the M3 is already a fairly practical performance car.
 And while the CSL doesn’t thumb its nose at such matters – it has rear seats and a decent boot, while air-con and a radio were options – it isn’t a car I’d drive every day.